 2 weeks, Spring 2016, Umeå Institute of Design

 Dancing is universal.
 Some people are good at it, while some struggle doing it.
-With notion of not for everybody, but it would be right for somebody, Cha-Cha is created.
+With the notion of not for everybody, but it would be right for somebody, Cha-Cha is created.
 How can the beginners be assisted throughout dancing learning process?

-Break music into layers
+Breaking into layers

 Challenge the user